By Dr. Frank Wright, President & CEO

-Minutes later, across the Potomac in Washington, D.C., a lowing-flying jet turned, clipped a taxicab and a streetlight, and barreled into the Pentagon.
+Minutes later, across the Potomac in Washington, DC, a low-flying jet turned, clipped a taxicab and a streetlight, and barreled into the Pentagon.
 The rising turn of the freeway gave thousands stuck in traffic a full view of the explosion.
 Some turned around.
 Others just got out of their cars and stared.

 On Capitol Hill, police sprinted across the Capitol grounds.
 Cars and helicopters evacuated members of Congress.
 People across the city ran from federal buildings – anything that was a symbol of power, anything that represented America.
 Secret Service ordered White House staff to leave everything behind and run.